xumzheng/microsoft-graph-docs/concepts/education-graph-api-best-practices.md

 These patterns allow you to use a constrained number of threads to work through a batch of jobs.

 ### How to avoid excessive throttling?
 Often times excessive throttling is self-inflicted injury i.e. you are calling the service more often than service would want you to call it.
 The assignment service will send Retry-After header in the response with recommended delay in making subsequent calls.
-The best practice here is to listen to this header value and no make request earlier that the recommended value.
+Please consume the value in this header and wait for the recommended interval before making the next API call from your application.

 ## CancellationToken
 Whether you’re doing async work or not, accepting a CancellationToken as a parameter to your method is a great pattern for allowing your caller to express lost interest in the result.